olvap80/InstantRTOS/README.md

 ## Coroutine vs FSM

 TODO: active object and switch(message) criticism, state machine criticism, state machines vs flowcharts (state switching "from any state to any state" is the same as goto, etc)
+TODO: case when FSMs are really needed (and what about hierarhical FSMs?)

 ## Where is HAL?
 What about registers and peripherals?
 The main components of InstantRTOS do not depend on any hardware/platform/CPU specifics at all, here is why: